-What is Long Service Leave in Victoria (2019 Update)
+What is Long Service Leave in Victoria?
+(2020 Update)

-Interested in taking some time off work?
+Have you been at your job for a long time and are interested in taking some time off?
 Here's what you need to know about long service leave in Victoria.

 In this series of posts we look at the concept of ‘long service leave’ (LSL) within each respective State and Territory.
 If you’re thinking about what entitlements you have to LSL and pro-rata, you’ve come to the right place.
 For an overview of LSL entitlements in general, click here.